middleware-io/gulp-node-debug/README.md

 # gulp-node-debug

-A gulp node-debug wrapper, which works on top of node-inspector.
+A wrapper around node-inspector for gulp, works similar to the node-debug command.

 Perfect for development.
 Easy to use.